 This scholarship is given in honor of Dr. L.R.
-McDonald, who served as the President of the College from 1971 to 1977.
-This need-based scholarship up to \$13,000 is available to first-time, full-time freshmen.
-Students who have a composite ACT score of 24 or above, have a cumulative high school GPA of 3.0 or above, and are not recipients of either the Begley or V.P.
-Henry Scholarship may qualify for this scholarship.
+McDonald, who served as the president of the college from 1971 to 1977.
+This need-based scholarship up to \$15,000 is available to first-time, full-time freshmen.
+Students who have a composite ACT score between 25 and 27 and have a cumulative high school GPA of 3.0 or above may qualify for this scholarship.